 TRAIL CONDITIONS AT TRE CIME

-From Rifugio Auronzo car park, the trail can be completed in either direction, but we recommend walking anti-clockwise keeping Tre Cime di Lavaredo on your left.
+From the Rifugio Auronzo car park, the trail can be completed in either direction, but we recommend walking anti-clockwise, keeping Tre Cime di Lavaredo on your left.
 The views are better.

-The 10.3-kilometre loop has 400 metres of ascent/descent with a nice mix of uphill and downhill sections.
-There are no particularly tricky places and no special equipment is needed.
+The 10.3-kilometre loop has 400 metres of ascent/descent and a nice mix of up and downhill sections.
+There are no particularly tricky places, and no special equipment is needed.

 The most challenging section is the drop from Rifugio Locatelli down the valley and back up the other side.
-But it is not too difficult and anyone with a reasonable level of fitness should have no problem.
+But it is not too difficult, and anyone with a reasonable fitness level should have no problem.

-If you need a rest there a many great rifugios in which to recharge.
+If you need a rest, there are many great rifugios in which to recharge.

 TRE CIME DI LAVAREDO TRAIL ROUTE